social-protocols/social-protocols.github.io/content/research-notes/2024-02-06-informed-probability.md

 	R(U,T) = P(U|T) - P(U|not T) = P(U|C)*P(C|T) - P(U|C)*P(C|not T)
            = P(U|C) * R(C,T)

-So we can derive the effect of T on A as a general rule for posts by observing, for the average post.
+So we can derive the effect of T on C as a general rule for posts by observing, for the average post.

 	R(C,T) = R(U,T) / P(U|C)

-We can generalize this to estimating the effect of other interventions (e.g. showing the note in notifications) on A.
+We can generalize this to estimating the effect of other interventions (e.g. showing the note in notifications) on C.

 ## Hierarchical Model